anders94/bitcoin-supply.com/README.md

 get implemented in the [detectors/](detectors/index.js) and become part of the production environment.

-## Getting Started
+## Layout

+There are three significant parts of this codebase:
+* [Proposals](proposals/) and the [logic](detectors/index.js) that implements them
+* A [backend](backend-rpc.js) script that uses a bitcoin full node to keep the database up to date
+* A [website](routes/index.js) that exposes the data in the database

-These instructions will get the project up and running on your system.
+The following instructions will get the backend and web projects up and running on your system.

 ### Prerequisites